Reese Witherspoon makes surprise visit to her old college dorm room — see the pic

 In the background of the photo, another student is hard at work on a computer — perhaps unaware that the Oscar-winning actress was hanging out in the dorm room across the hall?

-Witherspoon studied English literature at Stanford before leaving college to continue to pursue her acting career.
+Witherspoon studied English literature at Stanford before leaving to pursue her acting career.
 It's safe to say things worked out for her.

 Back in June 2016, the actress shared a throwback photo of herself in college.